Ladislau2020/Ladislau2020/README.md

 - 👋 Hi, I’m @Ladislau André
-- 👀 I’m interested in Data science, Data analysis, UX/UI design, graphic design and more
+- 👀 I’m interested in Data science, Data analysis, web development, and design
-- 🌱 I’m currently learning UI,UX and graphic design
+- 🌱 I’m currently working as a freelancer in graphic design and data analysis
 - 💞️ I’m looking to collaborate on remote teams projects
-- 📫 How to reach me: e-mail: ladislauandre32@gmail.com
+- 📫 How to reach me: e-mail: ladislauandre98@gmail.com

 <!---
 Ladislau2020/Ladislau2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.